 - Do not store gasoline near ignition sources

 - Never use gasoline inside the house

 - Clean up spills immediately

 Scald burns occur in various ways, such as hot liquids or steam related to bathing and cooking.
 Children under the age of 4 are most at risk for suffering a scalding burn injury due to thinner skin that burns quicker than adults.
 Adults should always test the water temperature before bathing a child in the bathtub, and children should always be supervised in the kitchen so no pot handles are used to pull hot cookware off the stove.

 Burns and fires can cause serious injuries, if you suffered a burn injury due to someone else’s negligence, you may be entitled to compensation for medical bills, extended medical care, and pain and suffering.
-For more information about Burnetti, P.A.’s injury attorneys call 1-888-BURNETTI for a free case evaluation.
+For more information about Burnetti, P.A.’s personal injury attorneys in Lakeland call 1-888-BURNETTI for a free case evaluation.